salman-abedin/bolt/README.md

 ## Usage

+- Bind these commands to your preferred key combinations

 - Create a **whitelist** and a **blacklist** file in **~/.config/bolt**.
 Here is a couple of [examples](https://github.com/salman-abedin/bolt/tree/master/example_config)

 - launch the **bolt-generate** & **bolt-watch** scripts at startup